VisarDomi/eh-reader/README.md

 Some perks are useful for this.
 You need hath to get perks.
 To get hath, you either need to donate, run H@H or play HV.
 Get these perks in this order:

+1. Too Many Pages.
+It is necessary to browse through sad panda without getting the dreaded limit on how many pages you can view.
+  - 170 hath
-1. All Thumbs is necessary to load 200 images at once.
-This script loads only the images of the thumbnails on the first page for now.
+2. All Thumbs.
+It is necessary to load 200 images at once.
+This script loads only the images of the thumbnails on the current page for now.
-  - 400 hath - priority: high
+  - 400 hath
-2. Too Many Pages is necessary to browse through sad panda without getting the dreaded limit on how many pages you can view.
+3. Source Nexus and Multi-Page Viewer.
+Multi-Page Viewer will be used for future development of this script.
+No promises.
-  - 170 hath - priority: medium
+  - 500 hath
-3. Paging Enlargement III is very optional.
+4. Paging Enlargement III.
+It is very optional.
 It allows you get get 200 results in a search.
-  - 1600 hath - priority: low
+  - 1600 hath
-4. Source Nexus and Multi-Page Viewer.
-Useful perks for future development of this script.
-No promises.
-  - 500 hath - priority: lowest

 ### To-do